mathewross/WordCounter/README.md

 # WordCounter

 To use:
-Open AppMain.java and change FILEPATH to point to your test text file.
+Open the TextFileReader project, within AppMain.java change FILEPATH to point to your test text file.

 Run AppMain.java